 - Avoid repeating similar content or stretching a message too long

-4. Add Clear Calls-to-Action
+4. Add Clear Calls to Action

 Effective CTAs: